edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 [^12]: There is [Ipa-metadata](https://github.com/matiassingers/ipa-metadata), which is a tool for extracting "metadata and provisdioning info about an .ipa file".
 Although I was able to install it, running it on any of my test files would just return a "Callback must be a function" error, and nothing else.

 [^13]: The demo script that I wrote for my tests is [available here](https://github.com/KBNLresearch/mobile-apps/blob/main/scripts/readplist.py).

+[^14]: I'm well aware that the possibilities for emulating iOS-based devices are still very limited (for both technical and legal reasons), but that may be the subject of another post.

+[^15]: This needs further confirmation from a more in-depth look at the available documentation.